Gellybean/Gellybean/MathfinderBot.md

 #### Remarks
 `/eval` supports many different math operators: `+` `-` `*` `/` `>` `<` `==` `!=` `<=` `>=` `%` `()` `=` `+=` `-=` `*=` `/=` `&&` `||` `?:`.
 Use `/mf-help` on the bot for specific examples.

 Dice expressions are also supported within any formula. `1d20` is a valid expression.
-You can also use rerolls and multipliers. `3d6r1` would "roll" 3 six-sided die, rerolling any dice that come up 1. `(3d6*2)` would effectively turn into `6d6`.
+You can also use rerolls and multipliers. `3d6r1` would "roll" 3 six-sided die, rerolling any dice that come up 1 (the initial roll only). `(3d6*2)` would effectively turn into `6d6`.

 Assignment operators (`=`, `+=`, etc) can be used to change the current **base** value of any Stat.
 The `@` prefix will let you view or utilize the base value of any stat (no bonuses applied).